fishcus/KAP-manual/en/installation/config/cube_storage_config.en.md

 kap.storage.columnar.spark-conf.spark.executor.instances=4
 ```

 The configuration entry tells Spark to launch 4 executors for KE.
-As the example illustrates, by prefixing the Spark property with *kap.storage.columnar.conf* , we can specify any Spark property in `$KYLIN_HOME/bin/kylin.properties`.
+As the example illustrates, by prefixing the Spark property with *kap.storage.columnar.spark-conf* , we can specify any Spark property in `$KYLIN_HOME/bin/kylin.properties`.

 | Property Name                                                | Default | Meaning                                                      |
 | ------------------------------------------------------------ | ------- | ------------------------------------------------------------ |